CLOSED CHURCHES WITHIN THE

 erected east of Cambra in 1833 and originally known as the Pine Creek Meeting

-destroyed by fire in the 1940’s, the congregation relocated to a donated plot
+in the 1940’s, the congregation relocated to a donated plot of ground several

-of ground several hundred yards nearer to the village of Cambra and erected a
+hundred yards nearer to the village of Cambra and erected a block building that

 Final disposition: